cregox/cregox.github.io/drafts/tracking.md

 and the money system is filled with beliefs around statistics and tracking. because they are ready ways to exploit ignorance and generate more immediate money.

-for sure, of they're so easy, i should be able to use it to my own advantage...
+for sure, if it's so easy, i should be able to use it to my own advantage...

 perhaps i will, eventually. perhaps. i. will...

+for now, i'll keep it low profile.

+and thank [dries for doing it right so much longer ago while helping me to remove tracking even from youtube!](https://dri.es/how-to-remove-youtube-tracking) (also thanks to youtube for offering that option).

+cheers!

+(still TK)